mlogan1313/JAGD-Booch/kombucha-tracker/PROJECT_OVERVIEW.md

 - Using a 20-gallon kettle (1F) + two 5-gal conical fermenters (2F)
 - Manual logging is preferred initially, with eventual sensor automation (e.g. pH/temp probes or BrewPi-like integrations)
 - Cross-device access is essential: desktop for full management, mobile for brewery operations
-- Single-user application with data stored in GitHub
+- Single-user application with data stored in Firebase

 ---